CarlosEspinoTimon/shopping_list/web-client/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -c dev` for a dev server.

+If you want to try it over the App Engine environmet server before uploading it, you can run just `ng serve`.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding